Introduction

 Example (if you use cargo run):

-cargo run -- regen-config
+cargo run -- config regen

 Command-line arguments

 Some command-line arguments override the options defined in the configuration file.
+This is the case of --max-update-interval, which overrides max_update_interval from the config file.

 Execution mode

-with the specified command and stops when the process exits.
+When started with the exec command, the Alumet agent spawns a new process with the specified command and stops when the process exits.

 Example